frankerv/Vivid-Lux/index.md

 ## Vivid Lux

-Vivid Lux is a Seattle-based tech company, leveraging advanced AI and computer learning to innovate a new generation of smart business solutions.
+Vivid Lux is a Seattle-based technology company, leveraging advanced AI and computer learning to innovate a new generation of smart business solutions.

 ### Contact Us